-The following selected consolidated financial data should be read together with our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this prospectus.
-We derived the selected consolidated statements of operations data for the years ended December 31, 2017 and 2018 and the selected consolidated balance sheet data as of December 31, 2017 and 2018 from our audited consolidated financial statements and related notes appearing elsewhere in this prospectus.
-The selected consolidated financial data in this section are not intended to replace our consolidated financial statements and the related notes.
-Our historical results are not necessarily indicative of the results to be expected in the future.
+The following selected consolidated financial and other data should be read in conjunction with, and are qualified by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our audited consolidated financial statements and the accompanying notes included elsewhere in this Annual Report.
+The consolidated statements of operations data for the fiscal years ended December 31, 2019, 2018 and 2017 and the consolidated balance sheets data as of December 31, 2019 and 2018 are derived from the audited consolidated financial statements that are included elsewhere in this Annual Report.
+The balance sheet data as of December 31, 2017 are derived from our audited consolidated financial statements not included in this Annual Report on Form 10-K. We have included, in our opinion, all adjustments, consisting only of normal recurring adjustments that we consider necessary for a fair presentation of the financial information set forth in those statements.
+Our historical results are not necessarily indicative of the results to be expected in any period in the future.